oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The recommendation therefore is that AS publish their PKCE support either in AS metadata according to [@!RFC8414] or provide a deployment-specific way to ensure or determine PKCE support.

-Additionally, standard CSRF defenses MAY be used to protect the redirection endpoint, for example the Origin header.

-For more details see [@owasp_csrf].

 ## Access Token Leakage at the Resource Server